Flowers

 There is still time to make the final sowings of French Beans, Lettuce, Radish, etc.

-Keep Tomatoes evenly watered to prevent splitting of the fruit and Blossom end rot.
+Keep your tomatoes evenly watered to prevent splitting of the fruit and blossom end rot.
 Feed with a high potash feed weekly from now on.

 Tie in the new growth on cane fruit, this will be where you will get next year’s crop.

-Distorted new shoots on many garden plants is the result of Capsid Bug damage.
-Fuchsias, Dahlia, Hydrangea are amongst those plants most commonly affected.
+Distorted new shoots on many garden plants is the result of damage by the Capsid Bug.
+Fuchsias, Dahlia, and Hydrangea are amongst those plants most commonly affected.

-Continue to control Lily Beetle as it is seen by pickling off the red beetles or spraying with Ultimate Bug Killer.
-If left such severe damage will result to your Lilies and the bulbs will be weakened so badly they may well not appear again next year.
+Continue to control Lily Beetle as it is seen by picking off the red beetles or spraying with Ultimate Bug Killer.
+If they are left your Lilies will suffer severe damage and the bulbs will be weakened so badly that they may well not appear again next year.